sindresorhus/electron-context-menu/readme.md

 Type: `boolean`\
 Default: `true`

 Show the `Learn Spelling {selection}` menu item when right-clicking text.
+Even if `true`, the `spellcheck` preference in browser window must still be enabled.

 #### showLookUpSelection